 - What is environmental threat protection?
 Alarm control panels for Frontpoint and Vivint can monitor smoke detectors.
 They can also alert you to hazards such as carbon monoxide, fire and freezing water pipes.

 - What contracts are required?
-Frontpoint and Vivint both require contracts.
+Frontpoint and Vivint both require contracts, but Vivint offers a no contract option.
 These contracts normally pay for equipment and service, but you might pay for the equipment up front.
 Details are below.

 Differences: Vivint vs Frontpoint

 Vivint and Frontpoint support the same general features, but they do business differently.
 Here are comparisons of Vivint vs Frontpoint installation, contracts, pricing and more.

 Frontpoint and Vivint both use wireless equipment.
 This lets installation be quick and “clean” compared with that for hardwired security systems.
 But the big difference between these companies is that Frontpoint systems have do-it-yourself setup, and Vivint systems get installed professionally.

 Frontpoint DIY Installation

 Do-it-yourself installation is simple.
 The Frontpoint control panel plugs into a wall and has battery backup.
 Sensors are generally freestanding or have peel-and-stick adhesive backings for easy attachment to doorways, windows, walls and so forth.